 Imaginary Emotional Preparation

-Imaginary Emotional Preparation until Visceral feeling is achieved is the outcome of this Technique.
-Gaining the ability to stimulate oneself using their imagination to the point of entering a feeling is the goal.
+Gaining the ability to stimulate oneself emotionally takes courage.
+Using your imagination to the point of entering a feeling that goes deeper into an emotion is the goal.

 Imaginary Preparation is vivid, vivid Daydreaming.

 It is incredibly important for Actors to realize that they need to have creative license to enable themselves to imagine things about each other, so they have acting materials to play with within their exercises.
 This is why Simon teaches the Imaginary Rumors Exercise for Castmates and Classmates.

 Copyright 2018 Simon Blake

 BOOK CHAPTER 8

 Imaginary Emotional Preparation is a Daydreaming technique which uses the Imagination.
 To call this the Daydreaming technique undermines the use of imagination in the Actors work.
 The reality that you are working to find imagery that stimulates you is the outcome.
 Other Techniques of Preparation can be just as useful as this one.